Step 1. Preparatory

 We ensure that all the properties in our database have been fully checked by our competent specialists.
 We provide our clients all the legal documentation including the Land Registry extract and the Cadastral certificate, as well as check that there’re no debts or charges on the property, no legal proceedings initiated against the property, revise planning permissions, the building restrictions, the latest town plan, etc.

 It’s important to mention that since MEDITERRANEAN PROPERTIES took its place in Spain’s housing market in 2002, we have never had a single case of litigation, a fact that few of our competitors can boast of.

 Step 4.
 The Deal

-At this stage the purchase is completed at the Notary’s office where both sides – the seller and the buyer – sign the title deed (Escritura).
-The seller is given a bank check for the amount of the purchase, and the buyer is given the keys from their new property as well as the copy of the title deed.
-From then on you become a legal owner of a Spanish property!
+At this stage the purchase is completed at the Notary’s office, where both sides – the seller and the buyer – sign the title deed (Escritura).
+The seller is given a bank check for the full amount of the purchase, and the buyer is given the keys from their new property as well as the copy of the title deed.
+From then on you become a legal owner of Spanish property!

 The original of the deed is sent to Spanish property registry for inscription and is given you back in approximately two months.
 In case of mortgage, the public deed is sent back to the bank.